Sub Sigillo Confessionis

 Deployment: The Holy Army of Morr deployed in a semi-completed earthwork-fortified camp, with some restrictions on space.
 The Undead Army of the Vampire Countess Maria were to deploy 24” away from the earthworks.

-Missing units: One unit of the Holy Army of Morr had already been destroyed by a sally* by the Vargheists – the arabyan horse were no more.
+Missing units: One unit of the Holy Army of Morr had already been destroyed by an earlier sally* by the Vargheists – the arabyan horse were no more.
 They did manage, against the odds, to get a countershot off, killing one of the monsters, but then they got cut to pieces, losing eight of their number to the charge, then the rest being charged again before they reached their camp.
 The undead player had one Vargheist missing.
-Sad.
+So sad.

-(* This was what we call a ‘paper battle’, when the GM fights a little conflict without toy soldiers, or even players, so that we can get in with the important battles.)
+(* This was resolved by what we call a ‘paper battle’, when the GM fights a little conflict, rolling dice without toy soldiers, or even players, so that we can get in with the important battles.)

-Helblaster (Removed from steam tank platform): This is already set up on the defences somewhere fixed – it has no carriage.
+Helblaster (Removed from steam tank platform): This is already set up on the defences, fixed and unmoveable.
+It has no carriage.